-458-459.
+- 458-459.
 FRENCH CIVILIZATION.
 A comprehensive and systematic study of the development of the French nation.
 Conducted in French.

-461-462.
+(Not offered 1932-1933.)
+3 credits each semester. - 461-462.
 FRENCH LITERATURE OF THE SEVENTEENTH CENTURY.
 This course presents French Classicism through the masterpieces of Corneille, Racine, Moliere, and other authors of the "golden period" in French letters.
 Conducted in French.
 Prerequisite: A Survey of French Literature.

-- 463-464.
+3 credits each semester. - 463-464.
 FRENCH LITERATURE OF THE NINETEENTH CENTURY.
 This course aims to bring out the characteristics of the great literary movements of the century: romanticism, realism, and symbolism.
 The development of the novel, the drama, and poetry in France is traced through the centuries.
 Conducted in French.
-Prerequisite: A Survey of French Literature. - 501.
+Prerequisite: A Survey of French Literature.
+3 credits each semester. - 501.
 OLD FRENCH.
 This course in the morphology and phonology of the French language will trace the evolution of the language from the spoken Latin to the modern French.
 Texts in old French including the Chanson de Roland will be read.
 Prerequisite: A knowledge of Latin and modern French.
+(Not offered 1932-1933.)
+3 credits first semester.